La Brea Bakery locations close in Los Angeles, Downtown Disney

 The Downtown Disney La Brea Bakery location and another in Los Angeles have officially closed, the company announced on Instagram.

-The company’s location in Downtown Disney was open for over 20 years, while its Los Angeles café location was open for over 30 years, according to the statement.
+The company’s location in Downtown Disney was open for more than 20 years, while its Los Angeles café location was open for more than 30 years, according to the statement.

 The La Brea Bakery location closure in Downtown Disney comes as the company plans to revamp the shopping district.
-The OC Register reported that the major renovation was initially announced at Destination D23, a Disney fan convention, in 2021.
+The Orange County Register reported that the major renovation was initially announced at Destination D23, a Disney fan convention, in 2021.

 The Earl of Sandwich restaurant, the former AMC Theaters building, and other shops are were demolished to make way for new additions, such as the Chinese restaurant Din Tai Fung and Porto’s Bakery and Café.